oznogon/gattaibushido-public/rules/02_pilots.md

 ## Team: Harmony

 **Harmony** is a 7-point color-coded gauge that determines how in sync *the entire Team* is with each other.
-Harmony can be threatened by **+Schism** triggers, which can lower the team's Harmony as they act in ways that piss each other off.
+Harmony can be threatened by the buildup of **Schism**, which can eventually lower the team's Harmony as they act in ways that piss each other off.
 With a high Harmony, you are a tight-knit, top-notch team, drawing power and inspiration from each other to do your best.
 With a low Harmony, you are more out of sync with your goals, constantly at odds with one another, and acting in ways that are increasingly detrimental to each other's well-being.

 ### The Harmony Table